 3. Protective parts for more safety

-My tip: Invest in sturdy protective parts and install them yourself – it often only takes half an hour.
+My tip: invest in sturdy protective parts and install them yourself – it often takes only half an hour.

-4. Small parts with a big impact
+4. Small parts with big impact

-My tip: Replace these parts gradually, it's worth it!
+My tip: replace these parts gradually, it’s worth it!

 5. Colorful accents for the summer look